You will want to:

 ssh-copy-id is not available on your machine (it is newish), you will need to do this by hand:

-Copy your private key from your workstation into your
+Copy your public key from your workstation into your

 HOME directory on the remote machine: